-As President Trump has established that churches are essential, once again we are gathering for worship in a safe manner, keeping in mind CDC guidelines, in a thoroughly cleaned building.
+As President Trump has established that churches are essential, we are gathering for worship in a safe manner, keeping in mind CDC guidelines, in a thoroughly cleaned building.

 Whether IN PERSON or LIVE ONLINE, we would love for you to join us on Sundays for one of our morning worship services.
 A 7:00 pm service is also offered, online only.

 IN-PERSON SUNDAY SERVICES WITH SOCIAL DISTANCING

-Seating in our sanctuary is with PHYSICAL DISTANCING, except for families and/or members of the same household who may sit together.
-Kids @ the Rock is available for infant thru 5 years old, in the Lower Level of the Sanctuary, and we ask that children sit together with their families in the services.
+Seating in our sanctuary is with physical distancing, except for families and/or members of the same household who may sit together.
+Kids @ the Rock is available for infant thru 5 years old, in the Lower Level of the Sanctuary, and we ask that older children sit together with their families in the services.

-We ask that everyone bring their own masks and wear them before entering the building.
-Your temperature will be taken as you enter with a non-contact digital thermometer.
+We also offer an outdoor option to view the service under a tent.
 If you or your family are not feeling well, we ask that you stay at home and join our service online.

 Hand sanitizing stations are set up in the rear of the sanctuary and in the lobby at the East 92nd Street entrance.

 For those who do not wish to join in-person services for personal health reasons, we welcome you to continue to join the online services at 9:30am, 11:30am and 7pm HERE.

 Tithes and offerings can be given in our contactless bucket in the rear of the sanctuary before and after the services.